Login settings screen

 -

-App authentication and email: at every log in, the user must enter both the code sent to their app authenticator, and the code sent to their email.
+App authentication and E-mail: at every login, the user must enter both the code sent to their app authenticator, and the code sent to their email.

 For the app authentication options, if the user does not have a registered app authenticator then a QR code is displayed which they must scan using a supported app authenticator.
 If the user needs to register another authenticator in the future then you can reset this for them using Reset authenticator app.